2020 Note: The Downloadable Versions of all 18 Sunday Software-made programs now come with installers.

-Some software programs come with an installer that performs a full install of the program from the CD, after which, you can then store the CD for safekeeping.
+Some software programs previously sold on CD come with an installer that performs a full install of the program from the CD, after which, you can then store the CD for safekeeping.
 (One program in our catalog, Life of Christ CD, requires both an installation of certain files, and the presence of the CD in the drive in order to run.)

 Other programs do not have installers, but were designed to run from the CD without installing anything.
 You put the CD in the tray and the program starts up on its own.
 However, in MANY cases, you can legally COPY all the CD’s contents to a folder on your harddrive, and then put away the CD for safekeeping, and run the program from the harddrive folder, instead of from the CD.
 In fact, many of Sunday Software’s CDs can be copied just like that.

 There are several advantages to manually installing the contents of your CD to your harddrive and running it from the installed copy rather than the CD: